 Allan Bank is a great place to see native red squirrels.
-You can use our binoculars in the Study to spot one of them on the feeders outside or you could take a stroll along the garden path to see if you can catch sight of one along the way.
+Take a seat in the Study to spot one of them on the feeders outside or you could take a stroll along the garden path to see if you can catch sight of one along the way.

 At Allen Banks the red squirrels tend to spend their days in treetops, on the lookout for snacks of seeds and nuts.
 Keep your eyes peeled as you walk through the woods and you might be lucky enough to spot one.